-This section focuses on plans and tools that organizations use to evaluate their efforts towards racial health equity and anti-racism.
-Engaging with different tools and trainings focused on these topics help organizations better understand and engage with their patient/customer population who experience barriers to health access and care.
-Self-reported data relating to race, ethnicity, language (REaL), sexual orientation, gender identity (SOGI), and social determinants of health (SDoH) are vital in identifying and reporting inequities in care19.
+This section focuses on plans and tools that organizations use to evaluate their efforts towards racial health equity.
+Engaging with different tools and trainings focused on this topic helps organizations better understand and engage with their patients who experience barriers to health access and care.
+Self-reported data relating to race, ethnicity, language (REaL), sexual orientation, gender identity (SOGI), and social determinants of health (SDOH) are vital in identifying and addressing inequities in care.
 With this data, providers can better serve their patient populations and implement needed services or programs.
 Due to the sensitivity of these topics, proper staff training and data protections must be put in place.
 Specific readings and tools can be found in the Resource section.